- Nora Ephron

 Frequent rom-com director Nora Ephron used Child’s autobiography My Life in France and Powell’s book Julie & Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen for source material.
 Funny, she didn’t wait for Powell’s second book, which hits stores in December 2009 and reportedly contains the details of an affair Powell had after her popularity took off, to reach bookshelves.
 Understandably, Ephron wanted to represent a parallel between two strong women claiming their independence in the world, establishing as many similarities as possible, even if the parallel about two happy marriages was only half-true.

 Ephron doesn’t make us fall in love with the food the way a movie about Julia Child should.
 After all, the third character is the fine cuisine conjured up between these two women, and it’s an underdeveloped one.
-Not enough time is spent ruminating over the colors, its smells and tastes, the importance and range of ingredients, which should all be communicated either through close-ups or the actors’ reactions to their consumption.
+Not enough time is spent ruminating over the colors, smells, and tastes, the importance and range of ingredients, which should all be communicated either through close-ups or the actors’ reactions to their consumption.
 We’re not rushing out to drop more than we should on a world-class meal after viewing, nor are we running to the bookstore to pick up either one of Child’s cookbooks or Powell’s work.
 That we’re not desperately hungry afterward feels like a severe error, since this is a crucial element in Julie and Julia’s lives.

 Two-and-a-half stars.
 This star rating comes from a very logical place.
-Only about half of Julie & Julia entertained me, so that accounts for two.
+Only about half of Julie & Julia entertained me so that accounts for two.
 The other portion belongs to Streep, whose presence alone makes any movie better.
 She’s funny and heartwarming and rambunctious as Child, and her scenes are a joy.
 Not that Adams doesn’t have talent; she’s capable of making any character charming and sugary.
 However, Julie Powell seems so secondary to Julia Child.
 Her scenes are distancing; we wait for them to get over with so that Streep might reappear and return energy to the screen.
 Powell latches on, but we’re never quite sure to what end.
 Her episodic journey of cooking helps her find herself.
 And what does she find?
 Mostly that Julia Child was more interesting than she is.